loader image

 Wasting a French beef steak (100g) is equivalent to

-All processes in the food chain therefore contribute to the increase in GHGs present in the atmosphere.
-However, the Earth constantly receives energy from the sun and in return rejects infrared radiation.
-Due to the increase in GHGs, some of this radiation is trapped, causing a rise in the earth's temperature.
+All processes in the food chain contribute to the increase in greenhouse gases (GHGs) in the atmosphere.
+The Earth constantly receives energy from the sun and, in return, emits infrared radiation.
+Due to the increase in GHGs, some of this radiation is trapped, causing a rise in Earth's temperature.

-In order to achieve the objectives set by the Paris Agreements and limit global warming to 2°C, it is necessary to reduce food waste by 50% by 2025.
+In order to achieve the objectives set by the Paris Agreement and limit global warming to 2°C, it is necessary to reduce food waste by 50% by 2025.

-Sources: FAO, Permanent Representation of France to the UN in Rome, Ministry of Ecological Transition
+Sources: FAO, Permanent Representation of France to the UN in Rome, Ministry for Ecological Transition

 FOR A BETTER FUTURE